5rahim/seanime/DEVELOPMENT_AND_BUILD.md

 ## Server

 1. Choose a data directory for testing.
 This is where the server will store all its data.
+2. Create a dummy `web` folder if you want to develop the web interface too or build the web interface first and move the contents to the `web` directory at the root of the project.
+Either way, a `web` directory should be present at the root of the project.

-2. Run this command to start the server:
+3. Run this command to start the server:
 	```bash
 	go run main.go --datadir="path/to/datadir"
 	```
 	I recommend passing the `--datadir` flag to specify a test data directory.
 This will prevent the server from writing to your actual data directory.

-3. Change the port in the `config.toml` file to `43000` to avoid conflicts with the release version.
+4. Change the port in the `config.toml` file to `43000` to avoid conflicts with the release version.
 And change the host to `0.0.0.0` to allow connections from other devices.

-4. The server will start on `http://127.0.0.1:43000`.
+5. The server will start on `http://127.0.0.1:43000`.

 ## Web

-1. Comment the `distDir: "../web"` line in `next.config.js`

-2. Run the web interface:
+1. Run the web interface:

 	```bash
 	# get to web directory